majalinet/cssvars/README.md

 #### 100's of Free UI Elements
 All needed elements are ready.
 Typography, buttons, cards, icons, tabs, carousel, masonry, Flex gallery ...

+#### 100's of Free UI Elements
+All needed elements are ready.
+Typography, buttons, cards, icons, tabs, carousel, masonry, Flex gallery ...

+#### Scoped CSS
+AgileCSS styles could be applied to a single element without breaking your existing code

+#### Icons Included
+Easy to use and style any SVG icon, no need for extra resources and icons frameworks

 #### Free & Open Source
 Built with love to be used.
 Free framework, UI elements, & themes.
 Download, use, enjoy & share